aforslow/aforslow.github.io/_posts/2017-08-09-Night-before-leaving.markdown

 * Boxes for +/- (positive and negative) about the experience I had in the post.
 For example, if I visit a city, I can list the positive and negative aspects of that visit.
 That way, it is easy to get a quick view of the overall experience in the post, as well as a list of tips for your eventual journey to the same place.
 * Images next to the posts in the front page.
 If photos were taken and belongs to the post, why not show a miniature of one of the photos on the front page?

 This is what I can think of right now.
 I'll most definitely think of more things in the future, but let's leave it at this short list for now!
-Here's my song that I wrote about earlier (yeah, I'm not that good at singing yet, and mistakes were made - but yay, I've started singing a bit now!
-Sad that my guitar can't come with me to Singapore...):
+Here's my song that I wrote about earlier (I'm not giving you the vid, cause my singing ain't good):

-<iframe width="560" height="315" src="https://www.youtube.com/embed/3nHFstYAVsM" frameborder="0" allowfullscreen></iframe>

 Here's the text I tried to sing: